 Each year, in an effort to raise awareness about periodontal disease in pets, the veterinary industry sets aside the month of February as Pet Dental Month.
 Pet dentistry is a significant focus at the Ann Arbor Animal Hospital because we know that periodontal disease may result in bacteria being spread throughout your pet’s body, which can lead to other health issues in your pet’s liver, kidneys, and heart.

-According to the American Veterinary Dental Society 85% of adult pets have periodontal disease…the most common disease in dogs and cats.
+Periodontal disease is the most common disease in dogs and cats, with an estimated 80%+ afflicted.
 The good news is that pet dentals are simple and safe making the treatment of periodontal disease relatively easy to treat!
 We know, and clients have shared numerous examples with us, that pets are healthier and happier when their teeth are clean, their breath is fresh and they don’t have mouth pain.

-Please take a peek at a letter we posted last year that we received from one of our clients:
+Here is a letter that we received from one of our clients:

 Dear Dr. Figarra and staff at Ann Arbor Animal Hospital,